 Accelrys Draw: clean-up of 3D files is not supported

-While ChemBioDraw cannot produce satisfactory 2D structures from a bigger 3D molfile on its own, this is more successful if you have Chem3D, too.
+Obviously the newest applications (MarvinSketch and ChemDoodle) did the best job.
+While ChemBioDraw could not produce satisfactory 2D structures from a bigger 3D molfile on its own, this is more successful if you have Chem3D, too.
 When the ChemBioDraw pane is active within Chem3D in dual link mode (the default case), edition or rotation of the 3D model is reflected simultaneously in the ChemBioDraw pane, the structure is on-the-fly converted to a 2D drawing.
 When the 2D model looks satisfactory, it can be saved or copied to the stand-alone ChemBioDraw program for further modification.

 Click to open in full view